Morion's PhotoTravel Diaries| Crossing the Country's Longest Wooden Bridge

 "Connecting Lives."

 Plan your trip now going to “The City of Island Adventures” - Surigao City!
-Don’t forget to include Cantiasay-San Pedro Wooden Footbridge in your Itinerary.
+Don’t forget to include Cantiasay - San Pedro Wooden Footbridge on your itinerary.

 From Manila.